 PLEASE remember to tip your driver & guide a minimum of $5.00 per person for baggage handling and touring.

-The tour will begin in Seattle’s bustling downtown core highlighting the Pike Place Market, Seattle Art Museum, Shopping District, & World’s First Starbucks.
+The tour will begin in Seattle’s bustling downtown core highlighting the Pike Place Market, Seattle Art Museum, Shopping District, & World’s Oldest Starbucks.

 Pioneer Square & Stadium District